jaxsonkieran/whack-the-mario/README.md

 # Features to Add
 * I would really like to add levels to this game, increase the difficulty and make it more difficult for the user as they progress.
 * It would also be cool to add a changing game container if the user passed a certain level, like if they hit over 20 marios, the game would change and they would need to hit moles, or pokemons, something to keep the user more engaged!
+* I would also like to add a scoreboard, created with highscores fromd different players

 # Testing
+### Automated Testing

+# Bugs
+* One of the more major bugs I encountered when making this project was trying to change the cursor to a hammer, or mallet when the user brought their mouse over the game container.
+I tried creating it in JS, CSS, etc. to no avail.
+* I had a lot of trouble with getting the mario to slide up and appear behind the pipe.
+I had to resort to cropping the bottom of the green pipe altogether and making it look like it was in the ground so it looked like the mario was jumping up out of it.
+I think it still looks ok in the end.

 # Deployment
 This project was developed using [Gidpod](https://gitpod.io/), and pushed to [GitHub](https://github.com/).